Members' Research Service By / November 16, 2023

 © mino21 / Adobe Stock

-In July 2023 the Commission tabled a package of proposals for the greening of freight transport.
-Among the three proposals is one on the revision of the Weights and Dimensions Directive, which sets limits for heavy goods vehicles in international road transport.
-The proposal seeks to further promote use of zero-emission trucks by allowing these to exceed the standard weight limits.
-It also seeks to clarify the rules on use of heavier and longer vehicles in cross-border transport operations between countries where such vehicles are allowed, promote intermodal transport and simplify administrative procedures, while also improving enforcement of the rules.
+In July 2023, the Commission tabled a package of three proposals for the greening of freight transport, including one on the revision of the Weights and Dimensions Directive, which sets limits for heavy goods vehicles in international road transport.
+The proposal seeks to promote the use of zero-emission trucks by allowing these to exceed standard weight limits, while clarifying the rules on the use of heavier and longer vehicles in cross-border transport operations between countries, where such vehicles are allowed.
+Additional objectives are to promote intermodal transport, simplify administrative procedures, and improve enforcement of the rules.

 Directive of the European Parliament and the Council amending Council Directive 96/53/EC laying down for certain road vehicles circulating within the Community the maximum authorised dimensions in national and international traffic and the maximum authorised weights in international traffic